ma-b/hirsch-walks/Spindles/docs/src/index.md

 For a brief tour of the package and its basic usage, please read the [tutorials](@ref "First steps").
 The full documentation can be found [here](@ref "Index").

-See also [this Jupyter notebook](https://nbviewer.org/github/ma-b/hirsch-walks/blob/main/Spindles/examples/Demo.ipynb) for a demo.
+See also [this Jupyter notebook](https://nbviewer.org/github/ma-b/hirsch-walks/blob/main/Spindles/docs/src/notebooks/hirsch-part-ii.ipynb) for another tutorial that is specifically focused on applications of *Spindles.jl* to known counterexamples to the Hirsch conjecture.

 !!! note

-    To run the demo in your own Julia environment, the [Julia kernel](https://github.com/JuliaLang/IJulia.jl) for Jupyter notebooks is required.
+    To run the notebook in your own Julia environment, the [Julia kernel](https://github.com/JuliaLang/IJulia.jl) for Jupyter notebooks is required.
 It can be installed in Pkg mode by running

     ```
     pkg> add IJulia